Thank you!

 Professionals will produce a more polished model for presentation.

-You can also opt for more traditional routes, such as hiring a wax modeler to create a handmade 3D depiction of the toy.
-A common concern when working with a wax modeler is the perceived time investment.
+You can also opt for more traditional routes, such as hiring a sculptor or model maker to create a handmade 3D depiction of the toy.
+A tangible model can be helpful in the next phase of manufacturing a toy: prototype development.

 Step 4: Learn how to create a toy prototype